bluesalt-labs/ledj/README.md

 * Add template and code to create a dynamic table.
 * Add template and code to create a GIF grid.
+* Add the ability to expand gifs and images when I get that template working.

 -----